Chart Color Schemes

 Infrastructure

-Reservoir - North East has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Reservoir - North East has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely impacting this region.
-Notable ones include Reservoir Leisure Centre Redevelopment, Suburban Rail Loop North, Bundoora Centre Expansion, and The Plenty Residences.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects likely to affect this region.
+Key initiatives include Reservoir Leisure Centre Redevelopment, Suburban Rail Loop North, Bundoora Centre Expansion, and The Plenty Residences.

 Professional plan users can use the search below to filter and access additional projects.